Sarah145/scRNA_pre_process/README.md

 ## Pre-processing scRNA-seq reads using kallisto|bustools

-This repository contains the scripts I used for alignment and quantification of 10X Genomics Chromium scRNA-seq data using the kallisto|bustools pipeline.
+This repository contains the scripts I used for alignment and quantification of 10X Genomics Chromium single-cell gene expression data using the kallisto|bustools pipeline.

 10X Genomics provide their own software - [Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) - for pre-processing scRNA-seq data generated using one of their protocols.
 Cell Ranger is well-documented and really easy to run but it's also quite slow.
 Kallisto|bustools is an alternative that pseudo-aligns reads to equivalence classes (more details can be found in this [preprint](https://www.biorxiv.org/content/10.1101/673285v2) by Melsted, Booeshaghi et al., BioRxiv 2019), which really speeds up the process.
 According to the authors, their pipeline is "*up to 51 times faster than Cell Ranger*" and apparently it's even [better for the environment](https://twitter.com/lpachter/status/1217148183052111872?s=20)!
 The pipeline is modular which makes it easier to hack but the authors have also recently released [kb-python](https://github.com/pachterlab/kb_python) - a wrapper around the pipeline that really simplifies the workflow.
 For these reasons, I decided to use kallisto|bustools to pre-process my scRNA-seq reads but I encountered a few hurdles along the way which I've described here.
 Also, I found that the results that kallisto|bustools returns are a bit scarse, compared to Cell Ranger which returns too much information, so this is my Goldilocks solution!